 Recap: Using Timetastic to simplify annual leave management

-Above, we’ve covered the 5 things you need to get right when you manage annual leave:
+Above, we’ve covered the 5 things to consider when managing annual leave:

 • Giving your team an easy way to book their leave requests.